nivranaitsirhc/magiskhide_helper/README.md

-# magiskmodule_magiskhide_helper
+# MagiskHide Helper
- Magisk module to restart magiskhide after the bootprocess
+For devices that died in vain waiting for proc_monitor to detect zygote.<br><br>
+*Restarts magiskhide before the boot process completes. <br>
+*Targeted for devices with backported namespace patch (unsupported kernel version).<br>